Beatrice Sangster

 - Research Associate

-Beatrice is a Research Associate at the Helen Hamlyn Centre for Design (HHCD), based at the Royal College of Art (RCA), within Research & Innovation.
+Beatrice is a Research Associate at the Helen Hamlyn Centre for Design (HHCD), based within Research & Innovation (R&I).
+Research focuses on inclusive design for ageing and diversity, emerging technologies, and healthcare innovation.

-Currently, they are a Research Associate on the project ‘Enhancing Future Community Connectivity for Ageing Well in Place: Co-designing Technology and Environments,’ funded by The Dunhill Medical Trust.
+Currently, Beatrice is a Research Associate with the project ‘Enhancing Future Community Connectivity for Ageing Well in Place: Co-designing Technology and Environments,’ funded by the Vivensa Foundation (formerly The Dunhill Medical Trust).

-They have contributed to a range of interdisciplinary inclusive design research projects at the Helen Hamlyn Centre for Design, including projects focused on intelligent mobility for diverse street users, vocal accessibility and assistive technologies, neurodiversity in public spaces, and the co-design of technologies and environments to support the future of ageing.
+As a designer and researcher, Beatrice has contributed to a range of interdisciplinary inclusive design and impact-led research projects at the Helen Hamlyn Centre for Design.
+Areas of work include intelligent mobility for diverse street users, vocal accessibility and assistive technologies, neurodiversity in public spaces, and the co-design of technologies and environments supporting the future of ageing.

-Previously, Beatrice was an AKT Associate at the College's School of Design, as part of an Innovate U-funded Accelerated Knowledge Transfer Partnership between Monsoon Accessorize and the Royal College of Art.
+Beatrice was previously an (AKT) Associate in the College's School of Design, as part of an Innovate UK-funded Accelerated Knowledge Transfer Partnership between Monsoon Accessorize and the Royal College of Art.

 Key details